Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Results

 \subsection{Incorporating labeled data from the target domain}

 Finally, we consider the situation where a small subset of labeled data is available in the target domain.
-The \nameholder{} model can incorporate such information naturally by skipping the sampling of $Y_i$ in those cases.
-In practice, however, it can be computationally demanding to refit the model multiple times when new labels are collected.
-An alternative strategy is to calibrate the estimated CSMF to the known labels after a model is fit \citep{fiksel2020generalized}.
-Here we demonstrate how such calibration methods can further improve the performance of \nameholder{} when additional data is available.
+In this case, the target population $\TT_0 = \LL \cup \UU$, where $\LL$ are the data with labels and $\UU$ are the data without labels.
+The \nameholder{} model can incorporate such information naturally by modeling all deaths in $\TT_0$ and skipping the sampling of $Y_i$ for the deaths in $\LL$.
+This leads to a joint modeling approach in the prediction stage in a semi-supervised fashion.
+An alternative strategy is to calibrate the estimated CSMF to the known labels after fitting a model on only the training data and use $\LL$ to estimate the misclassification matrix and de-bias the estimated $p_{\TT_0}(Y)$ \citep{fiksel2020generalized}.